Akshola00/Akshola00/README.md

 Hi there 👋 Im <b>Akinshola Akinniyi</b> 👋 Welcome to my GitHub profile!
 I'm a <b>software engineer</b> with a passion for building innovative solutions that solve real-world problems.
 I specialize in web development, with <b> hhwnege e expertise in JavaScript, React, and Python (Django web Framework), and knowledge of HTML, CSS, Python, and Java</b>.
 I'm dedicated to writing clean, efficient code and contributing to open-source projects that make a positive impact.
 Feel free to browse my repositories and reach out to me to discuss any exciting opportunities or ideas.
 Let's connect and collaborate on interesting projects together!bulg,kb
 <hr/>
 do
-lorem ipsum dolor sut amer ghfhc hd the guy amethnbnnnmvhbgh gom ,fjvyh Ch by by kbvbjb🐒🎂🕯️😅🎈bbb  nm hn bjh ygjvyghj cl
+lorem ipsum dolor sut amer ghfhc hd the guy amethnbnnnmvhbgh gom ,fjvyh Ch by by kbvbjb🐒🎂🕯️ bjh ygjvyghj cl
 <div align="center">